 - Check out the nightlife at the local bars and pubs.

 Townsville is about four hours drive south of Cairns.
 It is a sturdy little town that feels very businesslike.
 However, it’s still a popular choice for Great Barrier Reef holidays because of the awesome diving in the area.

-Townsville offers exciting diving opportunities for expert and novice snorkellers and divers and is probably the best place to go if you want to do a lot of either activity.
+Townsville offers exciting diving opportunities for expert and novice snorkelers and divers and is probably the best place to go if you want to do a lot of either activity.
 Just three hours off the coast, you can dive around the SS Yongala.
 This passenger ship sank in 1911 and is often called the best wreck dive site in the world.
 It’s only for experienced divers as large marine species like sea snakes, sharks, and barracuda often visit the wreck.
 Less confident divers and snorkellers have some easier choices, like Lodestone Reef and Kelso Reef.

-Here’s some of the best things to do in Townsville:
+Here are some of the best things to do in Townsville:

 - If you’re an experienced diver, head out to see the SS Yongala.

 - Go diving off the reefs if you’re less confident about your ocean skills.